daniellmorris/clamav-tools/README.md

 1. Homebrew
 2. MacOS

-## New Instructions - Step by step directions for installing and configuring
+## Step by step directions for installing and configuring
 1. Open terminal
 1. If you previously installed clamav then run the following commands
    ```BASH